derek-duncan/derekduncan/docs/personal.md

 [Resume](/resume) | [Email](/email)

 I find meeting people one of the most exciting and wonderful parts of life.
-It's a pleasure to see you here, and I would love become acquainted!
-Connect with me on [Twitter](https://twitter.com/DerekDuncan96) when you get a chance.
+Thanks for taking some time to look at my information.
+I would love to become acquainted, so connect with me on [Twitter](https://twitter.com/DerekDuncan96) when you get a chance.

 Now, a little about me.

 I am presently engaged to marry my fiancé, Ginny, in December of 2016, and start our new journey through life together.
-I am so excited!
+We are so excited!

-I am a serial hobbier (I don't believe this is an official term, though :).
+I am a serial hobbier (I don't believe this is an official term, though :)).

 I play ukulele and guitar when I am lost in thought.